AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 ### Data

-The Word Tree chart requires the [tree data model](../Working_with_Data/Tree_Data_Model), which represents data as a hierarchical tree-like structure with data items connected by parent–child relationships.
+The Word Tree chart is based on the [tree data model](../Working_with_Data/Tree_Data_Model), which represents data as a hierarchical tree-like structure with data items connected by parent–child relationships.

 You can establish the hierarchy between words **explicitly**, by passing [tree data](#tree) to the chart constructor.
 Alternatively, the relationship between words can be established **implicitly**: when you pass a [list of phrases](#list) or a [text](#text), AnyChart engine automatically analyzes the data.